Animal Justice Party Aotearoa New Zealand: Election results and support

+National

 In the run up to the 2023 New Zealand general election, the party announced they had reached 1000 followers on Facebook and 280 party members.

 The party ran 17 candidates in the 2023 New Zealand general election.
 Two polls conducted for 1 News in September 2023 indicated that support for the Animal Justice Party was around 0.3 to 0.4 percent.
 The party ultimately received 0.17% of the party vote, earning no seats.

 The party ran a candidate in the 2023 Port Waikato by-election, coming fourth.